-5 Strike everything after the enacting clause and insert the 6 following:

-- 7 "NEW SECTION.
-Sec.
-1. It is the intent of the legislature to delineate between legitimate business use of public records and 8 inappropriate commercial use.
-It is also the intent of the legislature 9 10 to protect the privacy of citizens from inappropriate commercial use of public records by providing disincentives for such use.
-It is also the 11 12 intent of the legislature to allow agencies to recover a reasonable share of the costs of providing contracted enhanced electronic access 13 14 to public records for business purposes.
-Furthermore, the legislature seeks to encourage public-private cooperation in ways that further the 15 16 public mission of the state and to maintain and enhance public access 17 to public records for the purpose of encouraging public oversight and facilitating other desirable social and economic benefits.
-18 - 19 Sec.
-2. RCW 42.17.020 and 1995 c 397 s 1 are each amended to read 20 as follows: - (1) "Agency" includes all state agencies and all local agencies.
+- 5 Strike everything after the enacting clause and insert the 6 following: - 7 Sec.
+1. It is the intent of the legislature to "NEW SECTION.
+8 delineate between legitimate business use of public records and 9 inappropriate commercial use.
+It is also the intent of the legislature 10 to protect the privacy of citizens from inappropriate commercial use of 11 public records by providing disincentives for such use.
+Furthermore, 12 the legislature seeks to encourage public-private cooperation in ways 13 that further the public mission of the state and to maintain and 14 enhance public access to public records for the purpose of encouraging 15 public oversight and facilitating other desirable social and economic 16 benefits. - 17 Sec.
+2. RCW 42.17.020 and 1995 c 397 s 1 are each amended to read 18 as follows: - (1) "Agency" includes all state agencies and all local agencies.

 "State agency" includes every state office, department, division, bureau, board, commission, or other state agency.
+"Local agency"

-"Local agency" includes every county, city, town, municipal corporation, quasimunicipal corporation, or special purpose district, or any office, department, division, bureau, board, commission, or agency thereof, or other local public agency. - (2) "Authorized committee" means the political committee authorized by a candidate, or by the public official against whom recall charges have been filed, to accept contributions or make expenditures on behalf of the candidate or public official. - (3) "Ballot proposition" means any "measure" as defined by RCW 29.01.110, or any initiative, recall, or referendum proposition proposed to be submitted to the voters of the state or any municipal corporation, political subdivision, or other voting constituency from and after the time when the proposition has been initially filed with the appropriate election officer of that constituency prior to its circulation for signatures.
+includes every county, city, town, municipal corporation, quasimunicipal corporation, or special purpose district, or any office, department, division, bureau, board, commission, or agency thereof, or other local public agency. - (2) "Authorized committee" means the political committee authorized by a candidate, or by the public official against whom recall charges have been filed, to accept contributions or make expenditures on behalf of the candidate or public official. - 30 (3) "Ballot proposition" means any "measure" as defined by RCW 29.01.110, or any initiative, recall, or referendum proposition proposed to be submitted to the voters of the state or any municipal corporation, political subdivision, or other voting constituency from and after the time when the proposition has been initially filed with

-- (4) "Benefit" means a commercial, proprietary, financial, economic, or monetary advantage, or the avoidance of a commercial, proprietary, financial, economic, or monetary disadvantage. - (5) "Bona fide political party" means:
+- 1 the appropriate election officer of that constituency prior to its 2 circulation for signatures. - 3 (4) "Benefit" means a commercial, proprietary, financial, economic, 4 or monetary advantage, or the avoidance of a commercial, proprietary, 5 financial, economic, or monetary disadvantage. - (5) "Bona fide political party" means: